 The best way to get the most nutrients from nuts and seeds is to start the sprouting process by soaking them.
-Watch a video of Diana explaining more about sprouting nuts and seeds here: sprouting nuts and seeds video
+Watch a video where I explain more about sprouting nuts and seeds here: Sprouting nuts and seeds video

 How to get the most nutrients from nuts and seeds:

 Soaking them will keep them more nutritious and brings out the natural sweet flavor of the nuts and seeds.
 They become live foods.
 Learn how to sprout them: Sprouting Nuts and Seeds

 The enzyme inhibitors are washed away when the nuts and seed are soaked; also the digestion of the of the proteins and carbohydrates begins.
 Bonus is that the soaking removes 30% of the oil content making nuts and seeds easier on the liver and digestion and of course less calories.

 They are not actually sprouted just soaked (3 to 12 hours) which starts the process of sprouting process.